aoijs/documentation/functions/usdalwaysexecute.md

----
-description: >-
-  A command property that you can paste in the command's name field to trigger the command with every message.
----

 # $alwaysExecute

 This function will allow the command to be triggered by **every** message a user sends.

-{% hint style="danger" %}
-Use this function wisely
+> ❗ Use this function wisely
-{% endhint %}

 #### Usage